 *Pressure Calf Exam – In performing this exam, you’ll be asked to lie facing upwards with legs raised higher than your chest.
 This diagnostic procedure seeks to identify any vessel blockages.

-After establishing the nature of your problem, the doctor will then recommend the best treatment plan for you.
+After establishing the specific nature of your problem, the doctor will then recommend the best treatment for you.
 There are several available options:

-This treatment involves the doctor injecting a saline solution into the affected veins.
-The solution results in damage to the affected vessel walls, causing them to swell and seal shut.
-Within several weeks the scar tissue will fade away.
-The entire sclerotherapy procedure takes around thirty minutes, and has only mild side-effects.
-Although the injection may be a bit painful, the stinging sensation is usually gone within a few minutes.
+Sclerotherapy involves the doctor injecting a saline solution into the affected veins.
+The solution then damages the affected vessel walls, causing them to swell and seal shut.
+Within several weeks the scar tissue will fade.
+The sclerotherapy procedure takes approximately 30 minutes, and has only mild side-effects.
+Though the injection may be a bit painful, the stinging sensation is usually gone within a few minutes.

-This treatment employs the use of a specialized device that focuses laser energy to the affected tissue.
+This treatment employs the use of a specialised device that focuses laser energy to the damaged tissue.
 The whole procedure takes only twenty minutes, and has minimal side-effects.

 Natural remedies can mean the difference between undergoing medical procedures or not, and are valuable alongside medical treatment.
 Some recommended herbal remedies include:

-*Horse Chestnut Seed – Studies show that this seed improves blood circulation in the legs thus strengthening the veins and capillaries.
+*Horse Chestnut Seed – Studies show that this seed helps to improve blood circulation in the legs thus strengthening the veins and capillaries.

 *Butchers Broom – This herb strengthens veins.